-In every county of the State there shall be a county board of elections, to consist of three-four persons of good moral character who are registered voters in the county in which they are to act.
+In every county of the State there shall be a county board of elections, to consist of three four persons of good moral character who are registered voters in the county in which they are to act.
 Two of the members of the county board of elections shall be of the political party with the highest number of registered affiliates and two shall be of the political party with the second highest number of registered affiliates, as reflected by the latest registration statistics published by the State Board.
-Members of county boards of elections shall be appointed by the State Board of Elections-on the last Tuesday in June 1985,2017, and every two years thereafter, and their terms of office shall continue for two years from the specified date of appointment and until their successors are appointed and qualified.
+In 2017, members of county boards of elections shall be appointed by the State Board on the second Tuesday in July.
+Members-In 2019, members of county boards of elections shall be appointed by the State Board of elections on the last Tuesday in June 1985, and every two years thereafter, and their terms of office shall continue for two years from the specified date of appointment and until their successors are appointed and qualified.
 Not more than two members of the county board of elections shall belong to the same political party.